SeniorMars/seniormars.com/content/posts/neomutt/index.md

 Let's take a look at the first issue: urls are not clickable.
 To fix this, we can use `urlscan` to make urls clickable.

-The GitHub repo for `urlscan` is [here](https://github.com/firecat53/urlscan), and you can install it via pip:
+The [`urlscan` GitHub repository](https://github.com/firecat53/urlscan) has installation details, and you can install it via pip:

 ```bash